 During the lease term in McGaheysville

-During lease, the rental home belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in McGaheysville, the tenant must allow us to access the rental.
-Some justifiable reasons to come into rental are to:
+During tenancy, the rental home belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in McGaheysville, the tenant must allow us to enter the rental home.
+Some solid reasons to come into rental property are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental home.
-However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental.
+However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate tenants in McGaheysville.
 Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a handy reference for property owners in McGaheysville
+a handy source for rental investors in McGaheysville

-- Before you put a renter in your rental property in McGaheysville
+- Before you rent out your rental in McGaheysville

 - Collections and evictions